ketut-garjita/de-zoomcamp-2024/learning/module4/dbt.md

     version: 0.8.0
 ```

-After declaring your packages, you need to install them by running the dbt deps command either locally or on dbt Cloud.
+After declaring our packages, we need to install them by running the dbt deps command either locally or on dbt Cloud.

-You may access macros inside a package in a similar way to how Python access class methods:
+we may access macros inside a package in a similar way to how Python access class methods:

 ```
 select